The Mohiigans (Maïngan – Yáw – Wolf-People).

-In November 1989, the BIA announced its proposed decision that the United States would not acknowledge the Mohegan Tribe, based on its finding that
+In November 1989, the BIA announced its proposed decision that the United States would not acknowledge the Mohiigan Tribe, based on its finding that

-from 1941 to the date of the rejection, the Mohegan Tribe did not demonstrate sufficient social community or sufficient political authority and influence as required under 25 CPR 83.7 (b) and (c).
+from 1941 to the date of the rejection, the Mohiigan Tribe did not demonstrate sufficient social community or sufficient political authority and influence as required under 25 CPR 83.7 (b) and (c).

 The BIA did not examine the files and records of Hamilton or the Council prior to issuing the proposed rejection.